 The Electronic Wind Performance Reporting System (eWPRS) is a publicly accessible database of wind plant performance data in California.
-The eWPRS provides a simple and convenient interface for accessing data dating back to 1985.
+The eWPRS provides a simple and convenient interface for accessing data from 1985-2005.
 It is based on data collected by the California Energy Commission’s Wind Performance Reporting System (WPRS) program.
 Click here to access the Wind Performance Reporting System data query.

 You can also retrieve summary reports prepared by the Energy Commission with the list of links below.

-The eWPRS is administered by the California Wind Energy Collaborative to facilitate the research and analyses needed for California to reach its renewable energy goals.
+The eWPRS was administered by the California Wind Energy Collaborative to facilitate the research and analyses needed for California to reach its renewable energy goals.
 If you have any questions, please contact firstname.lastname@example.org.

 California law requires the California Energy Commission to serve as a central repository in State government to collect and disseminate information on energy supplies.
 Since January 1985, WPRS regulations have required all California wind operators with projects rated at 100 kW or more to provide quarterly wind performance reports if they sold electricity to a power purchaser (utility).
 WPRS reports filed by operators included information such as actual energy production and related project information.
 In addition, all California power purchasers are required to file quarterly reports documenting power purchases from wind operators.
 The Commission compiles, evaluates these data, and documents findings in annual reports on wind industry performance in California.
 Annual WPRS reports can be downloaded below.